Volkswagen Tavendor: 2025 facelift

 The MIIT released photos of the facelifted Tavendor on August 8, 2025.
 The exhaust outlets are moved, the hood features a chrome-infused shut line, and the lower grille is replaced with vertical air inlets.
 A new 450 TSI grade is also introduced using a 2 liter turbocharged inline 4 engine producing 270 horsepower.

+The facelift model made its debut at the 2025 Guangzhou Auto Show.